csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 Now, we can assert that this is indeed a necessary property of the wheat.

 ```
-assert atMostOneParent is necessary for isDirectedTree
+assert connected is necessary for isList
 ```

-If this fails the wheat, add more examples to the test suite for `atMostOneParent` to figure out why.
+If this fails the wheat, add more examples to the test suite for `connected` to figure out why.
 Perhaps the property needs to be revised.
+In this case the test **will fail**.
+Connected requires a list to be non-empty.
+We would have to revise the predicate to allow for empty lists.

-Repeat **Step 2** to come up with more necessary properties.
+Once you have fixed `connected`, repeat **Step 2** to come up with more necessary properties.

-** Step 3**: Say we now have 2 properties necessary for isDirectedTree: `noLoops` and `atMostOneParent`.
+** Step 3**: Say we now have 2 properties necessary for `isList`: `noSelfLoops` and `connected`.
-Write a predicate to check the conjunction of these 2 properties and check if it is sufficient for the wheat.
-If this test succeeds, your necessary properties characterize the wheat.
-You can use these properties to write your solution!
+Write a predicate to check the conjunction of these 2 properties and check if it is sufficient for the wheat. **If this test succeeds, your necessary properties characterize the wheat.
+You can use these properties to write your solution!**

 ```
 pred allNecessary {
-    noLoops
+    noSelfLoops
-    atMostOneParent
+    connected
 }

-assert allNecessary is sufficient for isDirectedTree
+assert allNecessary is sufficient for isList
 ```

-In this case, however, these 2 proeprties are not sufficient for `isDirectedTree`.
+In this case, however, these 2 proeprties are not sufficient for `isList`.
 Upon running this test against the wheat, Forge will provide you with an instance where all your necessary properties are true, but the wheat is not.